grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 ---

 Besides making it easier to model workloads, scenarios have a second benefit of adding separation of test logic.
+As you can split scenarios across in different VU [lifecycle functions](/using-k6/test-lifecycle), you can use scenarios to:
+- Sequence workloads
-With scenarios, you can sequence scenarios, add per-scenario tags, and use environment variables to make thier execution more dynamic.
+- Add per-scenario tags and environment variables
+- Make scenario-specific thresholds.

 ## Sequence multiple scenarios